RobbyCowell/site/src/dispatches/001-the-brief.md

 ## Requirements
 ### Articles
 Inspired by the movement to preserve blogs and their content, I want my blog's content to be an integral part of the source code.
-If the website that houses the articles goes down, breaks, or vanishes, then the content of that blog is lost - potentially forever.
-By keeping the source of the content available in a public Git repo or similar, the content is preserved.
+If the website that houses the articles goes down, breaks, or vanishes, then the content of that blog is lost.

+I've experienced this entropy first-hand, while at Google, I ran a site that hosted excellent content that the industry found extremely valuable, produced by some truly wonderful content strategists and producers.
+Unfortunately when the product was discontinued, the content that went along with the site was lost; likely forever.

+By keeping the source of the content available in a public repository in a universally portable format, this content can be preserved.

 That led me to my first technical requirement for the project: all articles should be in a portable, parsable, open format, in this case the choice is clear: markdown.